OpitzLab/NeMo-TMS/1_NEURON-Model-Generation/README.md

 Currently, the pipeline supports the Jarsky model of the CA1 pyramidal cell.

 ## Instructions
+Before running any scripts utilizing TREES Toolbox, initialize TREES Toolbox by running the included start_trees.m.
+This only needs to be done once per computer.

+Additionally, T2N must be initialized before use, with the script t2n_runthisAfterUnzip.m.

 First, compile the mod files located in Generator/lib_mech/mods.
 This is a necessary step for each computer that the simulations are executed on.
 Refer to this [link](https://www.neuron.yale.edu/phpBB/viewtopic.php?t=3263) for more information on how to do this.
 After this is done, move the nrnmech.dll file to Generator/lib_mech.

 Next, place the input morphology file (either .SWC or .MTR if multiple morphologies are to be processed) into Generator/morphos alongside the example_tree.mtr file.